 As a general guide, most product versions under vendor support will use TLSv1.2 or greater.
 For example, Oracle currently supports Java 8.
 However Java 6 and Java 7 are no longer supported.
-Both Java 8 supports TLSv1.2 while Java 6 or Java 7 does not.
+Java 8 supports TLSv1.2 while Java 6 does not.
 The same applies for web browsers, this however is much clearer cut.
 If your browser is currently supported by its vendor (such as Microsoft IE 11) then is will support TLSv1.2.
-Microsoft IE8 or IE9 does not support TLS and will need to be upgraded.
+While some products such as Java 7/IE9 can be configured to support TLS v1.2, Westpac would strongly recommend as good security practice to only use actively supported products.